Top things to do in Belfast

 In the grounds you can visit the Titanic memorial gardens, have a picnic on the lawns while watching the big screens or see the building lit up by night.

 Belfast city hall is a great pride and is really hard to miss.
 The least you must do is be a tourist and take a selfie with it.

-Vitoria Square Shopping Centre
+Victoria Square Shopping Centre

 There are over 70 stores, cafes and restaurants.

-Here you can also take the elevator to the dome roof top and admire Belfast from a 360 degree view.
+Here you can also take the elevator to the dome rooftop and admire Belfast from a 360-degree view.

 We’ve all seen the movie more times than we would like to admit and here you can personally experience it all, in the city where it all began.